-Cleveland Masters in Criminology, Criminalistics, Criminal Justice Programs
+Masters in Criminology, Criminalistics, Criminal Justice Programs in Cleveland

 If you are fascinated by forensics, detecting crime and apprehending criminals, Masters in Criminal Justice Programs have a lot to offer you in terms of different degree tracks and potential career choices.
 Criminal Justice as an academic field, studies the system of practices and the governmental institutions that are delegated with upholding social control, deterring crime and sanctioning criminals.
 If your mind went to homeland security, criminal investigators, law enforcement and the judicial system you are on the right track.
 But there is so much more to be aware of.
 Crime affects more than just the perpetrator; it can also have severe consequences for the victims, families and other citizens.
 From criminology and criminalistics to administration and management, read on to take a look inside a Masters in Criminal Justice (MCJ) Program.

 The main prerequisites you need to apply into a Masters in Criminal Justice Program are a Bachelor’s degree in criminal justice or a related major, your GRE scores, letter of recommendation and your resume.
 Your program may involve coursework, a thesis or research project, and an internship.
 Many Masters in Criminal Justice Programs are designed to teach you about the research methods and theories in advanced criminal justice and criminology needed for leadership positions in public service.
 But before we go forward and examine the different masters degrees in criminal justice and how to find the ‘right’ program, let’s define some terms.

 FUN FACT: Employment for Forensic Science Technicians in projected to grow 27% from 2014-2024![i]

 While both criminology and criminalistics are both focused around law enforcement, there are a few differences that you should understand.
 In fact, it may help you to actually choose the direction for your Masters in Criminal Justice Degree.

 - Explores the nature of crime and prevention